awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-### Allow a User to Get Information About Docker Images that Are Managed by CodeBuild<a name="customer-managed-policies-example-list-curated-environment-images"></a>
+### Allow a User to Get Information About Docker Images That Are Managed by CodeBuild<a name="customer-managed-policies-example-list-curated-environment-images"></a>

 The following example policy statement allows a user to get information about all Docker images that are managed by CodeBuild: